cillianwing/travel-itinerary-app/spec.md

 - [x] Limited logic in controllers
 - [x] Views use helper methods if appropriate
 - [x] Views use partials if appropriate

+Additional:
+- [ ] Blog post about the project and the process
+- [ ] Video walkthrough
+- [ ] 30 minute coding session